Physical CMOS XOR Gate Build

 110

-PDN: A·B̅ in series with A̅·B in parallel.
-PUN: series/parallel reversed using PMOS transistors.
-Inversions of A and B require two MOSFETs each.
-Total: 12 MOSFETs.
+The PDN consists of A·B̅ in series with A̅·B in parallel.
+The PUN uses series/parallel reversed logic with PMOS transistors.
+Inversions of A and B require two additional MOSFETs each.
+Total component count: 12 MOSFETs.

 Ideal Sizing

-To minimize delay, PUN and PDN should be symmetric.
-Propagation delays:
+To minimize delay, the Pull-Up Network (PUN) and Pull-Down Network (PDN) should be symmetric.
+Propagation delays are calculated as:

 CMOS XOR Gate Implementation